TiKrLa/MovieApp/README.md

 # MovieApp
 MovieApp in MVC
-This is still under progress, not ready yet.
+This is still under progress, not completed yet.